rahil627/my-programming-stuff/langs/programming-languages.md

 zig and odin, although C-replacements such as these exist, all clearly much superior to C, as far as consoles go, *i think* you'd still be restricted to using C/C++, and even then it'll be finnicky with hardware specific stuff, so i don't see much reason, *yet*

-**common lisp (cbcl)**, an intro dialect of Lisp, for god-like macros and *zen way of programming*, especially for super simple scripting via embedding (perhaps some small, embeddable dialect?) and just plain cli scripting
+**common lisp (sbcl)**, a main dialect of Lisp, for god-like macros and *zen way of programming*, especially for super simple scripting purposes, such as extending a program (emacs), but also for writing just about any program!
    - an alt to ruby for many cases

 pharo or squeak or cuis, the main three Smalltalk dialects, for god-like productivity, can alter anything *any time* (while the program is running) making it really ideal for a game programming environment

+embedded scripting langs (lua, wren, custom scripting languages), good for domain-specific uses, often big apps such as games

 ## no
-x/embedded scripting langs (lua, wren) don't really have a place now that rust and C-replacements like zig are here

-x/shell languages (bash, zsh, fish, etc.) for shell scripting, these languages *suck*, feel old--no, *are* old, full of '$'s, so, only use them if you need a basic batch file (run a bunch of commands), or for shell piping (but maybe Ruby can do this well too?..)
+x/older shell languages (bash, zsh, fish, etc.) for shell scripting, more like gluing, these languages *suck*, feel old--no, *are* old, full of '$'s, so, only use them if you need a basic batch file (run a bunch of commands), or for shell piping (but maybe Ruby can do this well too?..)

 ## notes